 “Sometimes good things fall apart so that better things can come together.” – Marilyn Monroe.
 This rings true today more than ever.
 The expectant parents who were planning on placing with us have made another adoption plan for their baby.

-A common fear in sharing your adoption story so openly on social media is being scammed and having your heart broken.
+A common fear in sharing your adoption story so openly on social media is being scammed and having you heartbroken.
 There will always be risks in adoption, expectant parents can change their minds or you could get scammed by someone seeking attention or money.
 The reward is that you could be connected with an expectant parent that places with you.

 We are not waiting to be contacted, to be chosen.
 We are sharing our lives and our adoption journey.
 We are being honest and open about who we are.
 Hope makes me believe that there are children meant for our family.
 Our actions let me know they will come.